Ritam-Guha/CGA/README.md

 ## Preparation of datasets

-Formatting of datasets is done using the following steps:
+Format the datasets using the following steps:

 * Video datasets
 1. Capture proper frames from the videos.